volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 Due to the lack of experience in the front-end area, all my components ended up in a directory called `components`.

-Of course, these components had to be styled, so all my styles lived in a separate directory - `styles`.
+Of course, these components had to be styled, so all my CSS files lived in a separate directory - `styles`.

 Various configurations and utils were hardcoded into the components, which quickly grew in size and could not be maintained.

 // Screenshot

-## CSS in JS
+## CSS-in-JS

+A few months later, after we were tired of maintaining a bunch of CSS code with global styles that were constantly overlapping, long selectors with strange names and lots of dead code, we decided to try a new CSS-in JS approach that would eliminate these problems.

+Therefore a new library called `styled-components` was installed.

+Of course, we had to adapt our architecture to the new approach, so we decided to create a separate folder for each component that contained 2 files: the component itself and its styles.

+This way, we did not have to browse through all the files within the `styles` directory to find styles for a specific component.

+Seemed much better.

+// Screenshot

 ## UI Kit